 Hot water may feel relaxing, but it will also dry your body’s natural oils and worsen your condition.
 Take a bath or shower with warm to tepid water instead.
 Use mild soaps or bath oils, which do not destroy the superficial layer of skin lipids.

 For the most effective hydration, apply bath oil to your skin directly after a shower or bath while it’s still slightly wet.
 Moisturizer should be liberally applied again during the day and at night when possible, particularly in those areas of the skin prone to dryness (extremities) and in places where the skin is itchy.

-Do you have dry skin?
-What have you found to be the most effective remedy?
+Do you have this problem?
+How have you dealt with it.
 Please leave a comment below.